Module curlew.geology

 contact = (-contact, contact) # define as upper and lower surface (assuming symmetry)

-Create a SF representing a sheet intrusion (dyke, sill or vein).
+Create a GeoField representing a sheet intrusion (dyke, sill or vein).

 Parameters

-The constraints used to constrain this geological structure.
+The constraints or predefined field used to constrain this geological structure.

-A tuple of floats specifying the scalar values for the (upper, lower) sides of the intrusion.
+A tuple of floats specifying the scalar values for the (upper, lower) sides of the intrusion, or a list of (upper, lower) tuples if multiple dykes are defined.

-The aperture (Mode I opening) of the dyke.
+The aperture (Mode I opening) of the dyke, or a list thereof.
 Used to displace surrounding rocks.

 Keywords